graearea/graearea.github.io/mirror-mounts.md

 Yes! for £5 more I can do a colour that I have filament for (currently Orange, Red, Green, Grey, Blue).
 I can do others but cost will be more.
 I'm not guaranteeing colour tone.

 ## What if you think they're shit?
-Just send them back, I'll refund you.
+cut them in half with a saw, photo them, and I'll refund you anything charged.

 **Any questions or anything else, contact me 7@naughtyserver.com**